Mariatta/github-bot-tutorial/gidgethub-cmd-line.rst

    Or, from GitHub, go to your `Profile Settings`_ > `Developer Settings`_ > `Personal access tokens`_.

-2. Click Generate new token
+2. Click Generate new token.

 3. Under ``Token description``, enter a short description, to identify the purpose of this token.
 I recommend something like: ``pycon bot tutorial``.